aaas24/code_library/ted_talks/2022-03-21-Scraping-&-Analyzing-TED-Talks.md

 1) More information on the authors.
 Understanding age, gender and nationality of authors, may answer questions related to diversity of the speakers.
 This data could be parcially scrapped from Wikipedia as there is a dedicated website that tracks this information. https://en.wikipedia.org/wiki/List_of_TED_speakers

-Other questions we could answer:
+Other questions we could not answer:

 - What type of event was this part of?
 Was it a Women, or a specific location?
 - Which content categories are made available the most?
-- When was the video published?
-(Assuming that older videos can have more likes than newer)

 <span style="font-size:11px">